 Ilona Patócs, lawyer who defended István Hatvani, a man convicted in the Prisztás murder (a case raising questions about the link between politics and organised crime), whose case took a turn after the hacking with Pegasus;

 X. Y., A private individual who wishes to remain anonymous for the time being.

-What is the problem with the regulation of secret surveillance by the national security services in Hungary?
+What is wrong with the regulation of secret surveillance by the national security services in Hungary?

 Click the images to increase

 Complaint to the Minister overseeing the secret services, then to Parliament's National Security Committee

 As the Minister is a member of the Executive, his/her investigation is obviously not independent.
 Once the complaint has been rejected, an appeal can be made to Parliament's National Security Committee, but this is not quorate if the government MPs boycott its sessions, which they usually do in sensitive cases.
 When the Committee was eventually able to hold a session on the Pegasus case, its minutes were classified until 2050.
 The Commission cannot provide an adequate remedy in any case: as a political body, its decisions are inherently subject to political bargaining.

 Proceedings of the Commissioner for Fundamental Rights (Ombudsman)